lrdj/goodlookslikethis/_posts/2024-02-13-thomas-wilson-accessibility-list.md

 title: "Thomas Wilson's very helpful accessibility list"

 subtitle: >
-  Debbie Levitt (See her profile at https://www.linkedin.com/in/debbielevitt/) suggested that Thomas post his list on Medium or something as inside the LinkedIn walled garden, content seems to disappear on the whim of an algorythm.
+  Debbie Levitt suggested that Thomas post his list on Medium or something as inside the LinkedIn walled garden, content seems to disappear on the whim of an algorythm.
 So I figured I'd post it here.
 This URL isn't going anywhere:-)

 hero_image: /i/thomaswilsonprofile.jpg

 hero_image_alt: >
-  From Thomas' LinkedIn profile - Proud to be an innovation design director, human-centered service designer, strategist and researcher.
-I'm a manager of madness, storytelling service designer, discovery doer, dedicated design director, curiosity crusader, responsible AI advocate, innovation maven, UX geek, agent of behavioral change, bombast brand advocate, digital transformer, fearless foodie, pioneering pilgrim, pixel pusher, optimization optimist, validated venture designer, wayward wordsmith, and champion of human-centered design...
+  From Thomas' LinkedIn profile - I'm a manager of madness, storytelling service designer, discovery doer, dedicated design director, curiosity crusader, responsible AI advocate, innovation maven, UX geek, agent of behavioral change, bombast brand advocate, digital transformer, fearless foodie, pioneering pilgrim, pixel pusher, optimization optimist, validated venture designer, wayward wordsmith, and champion of human-centered design...

 intro: >
   So you want to design for Accessibility?
 Accessibility focuses on the access and benefits of your site, system, or application for everyone.
 It's an important part of design and should be considered <em>BEFORE</em> the development process.